NYC FISP Cycle 10 Important Deadlines and Fines

 FISP Cycle 10: What Building Owners Need to Know

-The Facade Inspection & Safety Program (FISP) requires the exterior walls of all New York City buildings greater than six stories to be inspected by a Qualified Exterior Wall Inspector (QEWI) and a technical report filed with the DOB.
-The QEWI must be a New York State licensed Professional Engineer (PE) or Registered Architect (RA) who has completed DOB registration and appears on the NYC DOB Approved QEWI list.
+FISP requires the exterior walls of all NYC buildings greater than six stories to be inspected by a Qualified Exterior Wall Inspector (QEWI) — a New York State licensed PE or RA on the DOB’s approved list — with a technical report filed electronically through DOB NOW: Safety.

 Facade Classifications